Bidon15/pylestia/examples/README.md

-# py-celestia Examples
+# pylestia Examples

-This directory contains examples showing how to use py-celestia to interact with the Celestia network.
+This directory contains examples showing how to use pylestia to interact with the Celestia network.

 ## Prerequisites